Nmartinez167/active-directory-/README.md

 -we are allowing all the domain users to be able to use remote desktop this

-- Create and apply a Group Policy Object (GPO) targeting the _CLIENTS and _EMPLOYEES Organizational Units to allow domain users to connect via Remote Desktop.

-- This approach ensures centralized management of Remote Desktop settings, eliminating the need for manual configuration on each individual client machine.

-- To confirm the policy is applied, run the following command on affected client machines:

 <h2>Step 7: Automate User Account Creation with PowerShell and Verify Access</h2>
 <ul>
 - Log in to DC-1 as jane_admin, and launch PowerShell ISE with administrative privileges.